 “As a business owner myself, I understand the frustration,” McDonald wrote in a blog posted on the company’s website.
 “The constantly evolving complexity of cyber-attacks, combined with the wide range of sophisticated technology solutions out there can sometimes be daunting.”

 Developing a cybersecurity risk management framework is key, McDonald adds, both in terms of software and hardware purchases and the evaluation of new tools that can reside within the security stack.

-An example of the latter are open-source intelligence (OSINT) tools that may not have been part of the discussion three years ago, but certainly are today, as intelligence led security is becoming more present.
+An example of the latter is open-source intelligence (OSINT) tools that may not have been part of the discussion three years ago, but certainly are today, as intelligence-led security is becoming more present.

 According to a report released in March by Homeland Security Research Corp., OSINT is becoming a necessity and the market is growing.

 The market, it states, is being boosted by several drivers, including:

 - Increased use of social networks and the rise of user-generated content, including video sharing, groups, and forums, which expand the amount of content available for intelligence experts to gather and analyze.